Home » What Smells Do Rats Dislike? [17 Scents Rats Hate]

 While citronella is commonly used as a natural repellent against mice, it is also effective against rats.
 The scent has been proven to interfere with the appetite of rats, thus causing them to eat less.

-According to Nutrients, rats exposed to the smell of citronella oil experienced a remarkable reduction in body weight due to a decrease in appetite.
+According to Nutrients, rats exposed to the smell of citronella oil experienced a remarkable reduction in body weight due to decreased appetite.

 Ammonia

-Ammonia is one of the best rat deterrents.
-It gives off a smell that is similar to the urine of predators, such as cats.
-It can work as a natural cleaning product, helping you to remove any bacteria rats leave behind.
+It can work as a natural cleaning product, helping remove any bacteria rats leave behind.
 As you do, you’re also deterring future rats from poking around those areas.

-Rats don’t like the odor of bleach.
-They tend to avoid areas where this chemical has been sprayed.
+Rats tend to avoid areas where this chemical has been sprayed.
 When consumed accidentally by rats, bleach can be deadly.
 It causes internal bleeding and may also affect oxygen consumption.

-Spraying bleach in entry points and pathways that rats normally use, for instance, is guaranteed to send them running.
+Spraying bleach in entry points and pathways that rats use is guaranteed to send them running.
 You can also use bleach to disinfect rat nests and other areas where they like to hang around.

-It is also important to apply vinegar in constricted areas to prevent the smell from dissipating quickly.
-As the smell reduces in potency, it becomes less effective at deterring rats.
+Apply vinegar in constricted areas to prevent the smell from dissipating quickly.
+As the scent reduces potency, it becomes less effective at deterring rats.

 Clove Oil